sonettd/q2-karenina/doc/q2-karenina_tutorial.md

 theta - this describes an attractor or 'home location' that the process will tend to return to over time. lambda - the strength with which the particle is attracted back to its home location.

-### Example 1: Fitting an Ornstein Uhlenbeck model to the Moving Pictures dataset
+### Example 1: Fitting individual time-series Ornstein Uhlenbeck models to the Moving Pictures dataset

 #### Motivation